raysan5/raylib-lua/README.md

 # raylib-lua

-Lua bindings for raylib, a simple and easy-to-use library to learn videogames programming (www.raylib.com)
+Lua bindings for raylib, a simple and easy-to-use library to enjoy videogames programming (www.raylib.com)

 raylib-lua binding is self-contained in a header-only single file: [raylib-lua.h](src/raylib-lua.h).
 Just include that file in your project to allow loading and execution of raylib code written in Lua.
 Check [code examples](examples) for reference.